williamwight/MediaEdgeTimelines/TwoChaptersSeparatedbyanAdBreak.md

 POST `https://edge.adobedc.net/ee-pre-prd/va/v1/sessionStart?configId={dataStreamID}`

-You can also specify session deatails as part of this request, including the name, length, content type, player name, channel, and app version.
+You can also specify session details as part of this request, including the name, length, content type, player name, channel, and app version.

 ### Example request to start tracking a session